A Liquid Biopsy Stock That’s Going Places

 The Liquid Biopsy Competition

 When Guardant first announced their IPO, we were a bit put off by just how much competition there was.
 Today, the field has narrowed down to a handful of companies.
-The kind folks over at Evaluate put together the below chart which helps compare six major players in the liquid biopsy market.
+The kind folks over at Evaluate put together the below chart which helps compare six life sciences companies dabbling in the liquid biopsy market.

 The most formidable competitor in the list would be Roche, the world’s leading diagnostics firm which acquired Foundation Medicine, a firm we had written about before and invested in.
 Less than two weeks ago, Roche received approval for their own pan-tumor liquid biopsy test – FoundationOne Liquid CDx.